controlplaneio/simulator/cli/README.md

 Available Commands:
-  create      Runs terraform to create the required infrastructure for scenarios destroy     Tears down the infrastructure created for scenarios destroy     Tears down the infrastructure created for scenarios
+  create      Runs terraform to create the required infrastructure for scenarios destroy     Tears down the infrastructure created for scenarios status      Gets the status of the infrastructure

 Flags:
   -h, --help   help for infra

+Global Flags:
+  -v, --verbose   verbose output

 Use "simulator infra [command] --help" for more information about a command.
 </pre>